-The Essential Services Commission of South Australia (ESCOSA) are an independent regulator who issue water retail licences to water and sewerage service retailers, set minimum standards to protect consumers, and carry out price determinations to ensure the prices customers pay are fair and reasonable for the services they receive.
+The Essential Services Commission of South Australia (ESCOSA) is an independent regulator that issues water retail licences to water and sewerage service retailers, set minimum standards to protect consumers, and carry out price determinations to ensure the prices customers pay are fair and reasonable for the services they receive.

-To do this, ESCOSA requires SA Water to submit a Regulatory Business Proposal for each Regulatory Period.
-A regulatory business period has a duration of four years.
-We are committed to putting our customers at the heart of everything we do.
-Our business plans are developed with and for our customers so that they reflect the services and outcomes they want us to prioritise, when there are associated costs and outcomes for these services.
-To achieve this, we engage extensively with our customers and stakeholders in a variety of ways.
-Our Regulatory Business Proposal also reflects the requirements set by our regulators.
-The most recent determination can be found here, and this is what it means for customers during this regulatory period from 2016-2020.
+To do this, ESCOSA requires us to submit a proposal for each four-year regulatory period.
+With a commitment to put our customers at the heart of everything we do, our business plans are developed with and for our customers.
+This ensures our plans reflect the services and outcomes customers want us to prioritise.
+To achieve this, we engage extensively with our customers and stakeholders in many ways.
+Our plans also reflect the requirements set by our regulators.

 If you would like any more information on how we are regulated, please contact us.

 Please be advised that supply to some SA Water customers connected to the Warren Transfer Main in the Mt Crawford, Birdwood and Cromer area is currently down due to immediate unplanned work being carried out.